basarat/algorithms/src/repeatedItem/README.md

 * And checking each item against any item on its right hand side
 * If any two items match we have found our duplicate.

 This implementation does work fine.
-However due to the two loops the runtime is of the order (n^2).
+However due to the two loops the worst case runtime is of the order n squared, where n is the length of the array.

 ***Delete the for loops***
 We can do better using a data structure designed for object uniqueness.